 It can be easier to create a new habit if you commit to a temporary amount of time at first — and be specific!
 Instead of: “I’m going to maintain a tidy home,” consider “I’m going to spend 30 minutes tidying, three times a week.”

 Try committing yourself to this new habit for at least a month.
-That 3-4 week mark can get you through the initial conditioning phase and help you sustain the change.
+In the beginning, many of us may forget or fall out of practice, but if you can reach it, that 3-4 week mark can get you through the initial conditioning phase and help you sustain the change.

 We’re sad to say it, but multitasking isn’t always a positive thing.
 Our brains are simply not wired to give true focus to multiple items at the exact same time.
 And even more sadly, switching our focus from one task to the next rapidly depletes all those necessary brain nutrients.